 Once you navigate to your newly created PR from the Pull requests page, you can review it and merge it with the master branch.

 Porting changes to the forks

 Now that you have pushed your changes to your origin, you may want to apply this change to other forks.
-If you have used Option 2 then you will have your work on a new branch and you can create pull requests by going to the branches page and clicking on the
+If you have used Option 2 then you will have your work on a new branch and you can create pull requests by going to the branches page and clicking on the new pull request button.

 Once there you can select the destination repository that you want to suggest the changes to as shown below.

-is the repository where you already have changes.
+Here base is the repository that you want to suggest changes to and head is the repository where you already have changes.
 In the above example we are comparing and requesting to merge newt10/homebridge-broadlink repository @ branch babel_master_fan_step into lprhodes/homebridge-broadlink @ master

 Fork is out of sync with the original repository